xu-cheng/latex-action/README.md

 ### How to add additional paths to the LaTeX input search path?

-Sometimes you may have custom package (`.sty`) or class file (`.cls`) in other directories.
+Sometimes you may have custom package (`.sty`) or class (`.cls`) files in other directories.
 If you want to add these directories to the LaTeX input search path, you can add them in `TEXINPUTS` environment variable.
 For example:

 ```yaml
 - name: Download custom template